-The Lorenz system is a 3D chaotic system introduced by \citet{Lorenz} to model atmospheric convection.
-The model is originally deterministic exhibiting deterministic chaos.
-It means that tiny differences in initial conditions lead to unpredictable and widely diverging trajectories.
-The Lorenz system still exhibits some structure around two strange attractors, i.e., the trajectories remain within some bounded region, however, two nearby points at one time will be arbitrarily far apart at later times \citep{hilborn2000chaos}.
-To include unmodelled forces and randomness in the Lorenz system, we add noise.
-The stochastic Lorenz system is given by the equations
+The Lorenz system is a 3D system introduced by \citet{Lorenz} to model atmospheric convection.
+The model is originally deterministic exhibiting deterministic chaos, i.e., tiny differences in initial conditions lead to unpredictable and widely diverging trajectories.
+The Lorenz system evolves around two strange attractors, implying that trajectories remain within some bounded region, while points that start in close proximity may eventually separate by arbitrary distances as time progresses \citep{hilborn2000chaos}.
+We add noise to include unmodelled forces and randomness.
+The stochastic Lorenz system is given by:

-Variables $X_t$, $Y_t$, and $Z_t$ denote variables proportional to convective intensity, horizontal and vertical temperature differences, respectively.
-Parameters $p$, $r$, and $c$ denote the Prandtl number, Rayleigh number, and a geometric factor, respectively \citep{tabor1989chaos}. \citet{Lorenz} used parameters $p = 10$, $r = 28$ and $c = 8/3$, for system \eqref{eq:Lorenz} to show chaotic behaviors.
+{The} variables $X_t$, $Y_t$, and $Z_t$ {represent} convective intensity, {and} horizontal and vertical temperature differences, respectively.
+Parameters $p$, $r$, and $c$ denote the Prandtl number, {the} Rayleigh number, and a geometric factor, respectively \citep{tabor1989chaos}. \citet{Lorenz} used {the values} $p = 10$, $r = 28$ and $c = 8/3$, {yielding} chaotic behavior.

-The system does not fulfill the global Lipschitz condition because it is a second-order polynomial, nor does it fulfill the one-sided Lipschitz condition \citep{Runge-KuttaLorenz}.
+The system does not fulfill the global {or the one-sided} Lipschitz condition because it is a second-order polynomial \citep{Runge-KuttaLorenz}.
 However, it has a unique global solution and an invariant probability \citep{keller1996attractors}.
-Assumptions \ref{as:NPoly} is fulfilled due to the polynomial structure.
 Thus, all assumptions \ref{as:NPoly}-\ref{as:Identifiability}, except \ref{as:NLip} hold.
-Even so, the solution exists and we show in Section \ref{sec:Simulations} that our estimators still work.
+Even so, we show in Section \ref{sec:Simulations} that {the} estimators work.

-Different approaches for estimating parameters in the Lorenz system have been proposed, mostly in the deterministic case. \citet{LorenzJayaPowell} and \citet{LAZZUS20161164} use sophisticated optimization algorithms to achieve better precision. \citet{LorenzDataDriven} and \citet{LorenzDNN} use deep neural networks in combination with other machine learning algorithms. \citet{OzakiJimenezLorenz} use Kalman filtering based on LL on the stochastic Lorenz system.
+Different approaches for estimating parameters in the Lorenz system have been proposed, mostly in the deterministic case. \citet{LorenzJayaPowell} and \citet{LAZZUS20161164} used sophisticated optimization algorithms to achieve better precision. \citet{LorenzDataDriven} and \citet{LorenzDNN} used deep neural networks in combination with other machine learning algorithms. \citet{OzakiJimenezLorenz} used Kalman filtering based on LL on the stochastic Lorenz system.